-1. Behavior that threatens the physical or mental health, security, privacy, property or learning experience of any member of the community will not be tolerated.
+1. Behavior that threatens the physical or mental health, security, privacy, property or learning experience of other members of the community will not be tolerated.

 Drug and Alcohol Policy

 By enrolling in Sterling College, or by accepting employment, individuals agree to abide by college substance abuse standards and certify awareness of this policy.

 Possession, use, or distribution of illegal drugs (including alcohol for those less than 21 years of age) is prohibited on the Sterling College campus.
 This policy includes being under the influence of such substances while on campus or participating in college-sponsored activities (such as classes, meetings, presentations, social events, etc.).
 Abuse of legal substances (including alcohol for those 21 years and older) which results in destructive behaviors will be addressed by the Dean of Community as a violation of the first guideline for Community Behavior.
 Supplying underage drinkers with alcohol is considered a serious offense by the State of Vermont and by Sterling College.

 Sterling faculty and staff do not consider themselves to be police.
 It is important for faculty and staff to feel comfortable greeting students anywhere on campus, without fear of being confronted by policy violations.
 If substance abuse violations are found, we will proceed with the Sterling College Accountability Procedures.

 Sterling College faculty and staff reserve the right to excuse students from class or other college-sponsored activities who appear, or may appear, to be under the influence of drugs or alcohol.
 Further discussion will take place between the student and faculty/staff member and may involve the Dean of Community.

 At Sterling there are two alternatives for addressing drug and alcohol problems.
 The first is health and counseling services for those who voluntarily seek help with a substance abuse problem.
 The second is disciplinary action for students found to be in violation of the College drug and alcohol policy.